zhangwen0411/spatial/README.md

     FORGE_HOME: Forge repository home directory
     JAVA_HOME: JDK home directory

-init-env.sh in hyperdsl sets the sensible defaults for all of these paths except JAVA_HOME for the current session
+init-env.sh in hyperdsl sets the sensible defaults for all of these paths except JAVA_HOME for the current session.
+Add these variables to your login shell's startup script to avoid having to manually set these each session.

+Now, clone Spatial to the directory of your choice and type:

+    cd spatial && make

+The setup script will prompt you for the SPATIAL_HOME environment variable.
+Press enter to use the current directory.
+To skip this message in the future, set this variable in your login shell's startup script.

 **[Optional]** To track the most recent commits relevant to Spatial on each submodule of hyperdsl: